 Step 4: Click Save and Generate.
 Once complete, you’ll see the lists of sitemaps in the grid.

-You can configure so that the XML sitemap is created automatically with Cron, here’s how to do it:
+You can configure so that the XML sitemap is updated automatically, here’s how to do it:

 Step 1: Go to Admin panel > Stores > Configuration > Catalog > XML Sitemap.

 Step 2: The three tabs Categories Options, Products Options, and CMS Pages Options have the same structure.
 Click to expand and set the Frequency and Priority for each page type.

 Step 3: Configure setting for sitemap generation frequency.

 - Change to Yes to enable sitemap auto-generation

 - Start Time: the server time when the generation begins

 - Frequency: set how often the generation will occur

 - Error Email Recipient: the email address that will be notified if the generation fails.